 To make this orzo salad even tastier, allow it to sit in your fridge and let the flavors mingle for at least 30 minutes.

 Lingonberry jam is the classic condiment for Swedish meatballs, but it’s not the only option.
 Anything sweet-but-tart at the same time will work to add a nice contrast to the meatballs’ richness.

 Danish cucumber salad

-This Danish cucumber salad is a fresh side dish you can whip up at a moment’s notice.
+This Danish cucumber salad is a fresh side dish you can whip up in a flash.

 Pro-Tip: Use a mandolin to get thin, delicate cucumber slices.

 Spice up your Swedish meatballs with a serving of fresh kimchi.
 Unlike the traditional version, fresh kimchi lacks that funky smell and taste that puts some people off.

 Instead, you get a light, crisp, and refreshing salad with a kick of heat to complement your Swedish meatballs.